DavidVujic/python-polylith-docs/docs/index.md

 > Namespaces are one honking great idea -- let's do more of those! [^1]

-if you want to dig a bit deeper, you will find a lot more information about the Polylith Architecture in general from the [official docs](https://polylith.gitbook.io/polylith/).
+If you want to dig a bit deeper, you will find a lot more information about the Polylith Architecture in general from the [official docs](https://polylith.gitbook.io/polylith/).

 ## Polylith for Python?
 The __Python tools for the Polylith Architecture__ is built as a __Poetry__ plugin.
 The plugin will add Polylith specific features to Poetry.